Nematic Torques in Scalar Active Matter: when Fluctuations Favor Polar Order and Persistence

 Nematic torques ($p=2$) are ubiquitous among active particles since polar shapes generically lead to nematic alignment upon collisions.
 The symmetry argument presented above for the polar case does not predict anything interesting for the nematic case: to leading order, the Landau theory reads $\partial_t \bfm = -D_r \bfm + \kappa \bfm \cdot \bfq + [\dots]$, where $\bfq$ is the nematic order parameter and $\kappa$ is proportional to the amplitude of the nematic torques.
-In the high-temperature phase, $\bfq=0$, and mean-field theory predicts that nematic torques do not impact the particle persistence lengths~\cite{sese2021phase}, hence leaving their emerging behaviors unaltered.
-The role of nematic torques on disordered active matter has thus often been overlooked in the literature.
+In the high-temperature phase, $\bfq=0$ and mean-field theory predicts that nematic torques do not impact the particle persistence~\cite{sese2021phase}, hence leaving their emerging behaviors unaltered.
+While the ordered phases induced by nematic torques have attracted a lot of attention~\cite{simha2002hydrodynamic,toner2005hydrodynamics,ginelli2010large,nishiguchi2017long,shankar2018low,chate2020dry,mahault2021long}, the impact of nematic alignment on disordered scalar active matter has thus been little studied.

-In this Letter, we show that taking fluctuations into account leads to a much richer scenario than reported so far and that nematic torques can either induce or destroy phase separation in scalar systems, as illustrated in Fig.~\ref{fig:PhaseSep}.
+In this Letter, we show that taking fluctuations into account leads to a much richer scenario than reported so far and that nematic torques can either induce or destroy phase separation in scalar systems, as illustrated in Fig.~\ref{fig:PhaseSep} (all our simulations are detailed in~\cite{supp}).
 Our central result is the discovery of the underlying mechanism: the aligning nematic torques reduce, through fluctuations, the mass of the polar field.
 In turn, this enhances polar order and particle persistence length, which plays an important role in controlling the emergent properties.
 We note that fluctuations lower the critical temperature in aligning spin systems~\cite{chaikin1995principles} so that this effect is the opposite of what one would naively imagine.
 It is also the opposite of what a phenomenological computation starting from a Landau theory would predict.
 Instead, it relies on the precise correlations of the fluctuations affecting polar and nematic fields.